RoySegall/inline_devel/README.txt

             Devel inline - what is it?

-devel inline is a module that empersize the execute code form of devel module.
+Devel inline is a module that extend the regular devel executed form with an IDE options.

-Why use it?
+Why should you use it?
 The execute code form is good for debugging data without edit files.
 The problem is that we don't have an auto complete for functions and classes.
 Inline devel offers you this solution.
 When starting to type the function name,